loydvalp/supervised-machine-learning/README.md

  5. For the BalancedRandomForestClassifier, print the feature importance, sorted in descending order (from most to least important feature), along with the feature score.

 ### Summary

+Evaluated supervised Machine Learning to assess credit risk.
+Predicting credit risk with machine learning models by using resampling techniques with logistical regression classifiers and ensemble classifiers to predict whether the load applications are low or high risk.

+#### Native Random Oversampling

+#### SMOTE Oversampling

+#### Undersampling

+#### Combination Sampling